Tim Anderson Player Props: White Sox vs. Tigers

 Tim Anderson At The Plate

-- He has not gone deep in his 32 games this year.
+- In 33 games played this season, he has not hit a home run.

-- Anderson has driven in a run in six games this season (18.8%), including one multiple-RBI game.
+- Anderson has driven in a run in seven games this season (21.2%), including one multiple-RBI game.

-- He has scored in nine of 32 games this season, and more than once 3 times.
+- He has scored in nine of 33 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.